About Me

 Since then, I’ve been teaching myself backend development with a strong focus on clean, testable code and real-world APIs.
 I’ve built and deployed projects using FastAPI, Django, Docker, PostgreSQL, JWT authentication, and CI/CD pipelines.
 Every line of code I write is part of my journey from tradesman to engineer — and I bring the same work ethic, resourcefulness, and grit to every repo.

-I’m constantly expanding my skills — digging into testing, system design, and contributing to open source.
+I’m constantly expanding my skills — digging into testing, system design, and trying to solve real world problems.
 I genuinely love learning new things, whether it’s exploring a new framework, understanding how infrastructure fits together, or just getting better at writing clean, maintainable code.
 Building software is something I truly enjoy, and I’m excited to keep growing, shipping, and challenging myself every day.

 Projects